 By: George Rehrey –

 Since 2015, Indiana University Bloomington faculty from more than 28 different programs have participated in the Learning Analytics Fellows Program.
-Facilitated by the Center for Learning Analytics and Student Success (CLASS), the program empowers faculty to use student-information-systems data to conduct scholarly research about student success at the courses, program and institutional levels.
+Facilitated by the Center for Learning Analytics and Student Success (CLASS), the program empowers faculty to use student-information-systems data to conduct scholarly research about student success at the course, program and institutional levels.
 According to an article recently published in a special issue of the Journal of Learning Analytics (Rehrey et al., 2019a), when faculty use learning analytics to inform their research about teaching and learning they come to a new awareness of who their students are and the choices that they make on their pathway toward graduation.

 In the article, titled Engaging Faculty in Learning Analytics: Agents of Institutional Culture Change, the authors argue that to successfully implement learning analytics systems within higher education, administrators, faculty, and staff all must be part of shared community dedicated to improved student success.